 Get Financing Fast with a Business Line of Credit

-Business lines of credit may also make ideal substitutes for fast business loans — especially if you’ve got one set up ahead of time.
+Business lines of credit may also substitute for fast business loans — especially if you’ve got one set up ahead of time.

 With an active line of credit, you can access emergency funds anytime you need them.